bahmutov/now-pipeline/README.md

 - deploys new version
 - tests it
-- switches alias to new deployment (if there is an alias)
+- switches alias to new deployment
 - takes down the old deploy

 ## Work in progress